Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 2000, the US "takeoff"

-Audiomat France cannot deliver enough for my markets, and still refuses to grow; authentic artisans!
+Audiomat France could not deliver enough for my markets, and still refused to grow — authentic artisans!

-Since I already have manufacturing experience with Oxford Acoustics, they offer me to manufacture the amplifiers and phono preamplifiers here in Canada.
+Since I already had manufacturing experience with Oxford Acoustics, they offered me the chance to manufacture the amplifiers and phono preamplifiers here in Canada.

-The North American network grows, sometimes reaching over the next few years a hundred resellers, some of whom share my philosophy.
+The North American network grew over the next few years, sometimes reaching a hundred resellers, some of whom shared my philosophy.

-At the Festival Son & Image 2000 in Montreal, Mutine is exhibiting a system with a CEC TL-1X, Audiomat converter and amplifier, and the ÉQuation Gaya, a real "binaural" loudspeaker that fascinates all visitors and the press!
+At the Festival Son & Image 2000 in Montreal, Mutine exhibited a system with a CEC TL-1X, an Audiomat converter and amplifier, and the ÉQuation Gaya, a real "binaural" loudspeaker that fascinated all visitors —and the press!

 Click on the image